Employee feedback: how to drive accountability and action

 If you want the full benefit of that gym membership you’ve invested in, you need to actually show up!
 Similarly, if you want to to see results from your Employee Experience (EX) program, you need to consistently communicate back to employees and act on their feedback.

-Once you’ve bought into the idea that feedback is useless unless acted upon, how do you make that feedback as actionable as possible?
-As we consult with organizations, design programs and surveys, and interpret the results with them, we’ve identified several consistent qualities of “actionable” employee feedback:
+Once you’ve bought into the idea that staff feedback is useless unless acted upon, how do you make that feedback as actionable as possible?
+As we consult with organizations, design programs and employee surveys, and interpret the results with them, we’ve identified several consistent qualities of “actionable” employee feedback:

 - It’s honest!